About the Journal

 Submissions welcome / Single-blind peer review

-The Scenarios section hosts state-of-the-art review articles (5000 - 6000 words).
-Scenarios shall be well-written manuscripts providing a comprehensive discussion on relevant debates in STS and related fields of inquiry.
-The peer-review process is conducted internally by the Editorial Board itself following a single-blind procedure.
+The Scenarios section consists of state-of-the-art review articles (6000–8000 words).
+Scenarios shall be manuscripts providing a comprehensive overview and discussion of debates relevant to STS.
+The internal peer-review process is conducted by the Editorial Board following a single-blind procedure.

 For more information, please contact: redazione.tecnoscienza@gmail.com